How we work

 Do I have options for cladding?

 Yes!
 We currently use Metalcraft Insulated Panels for our walls and roof.
 They have a Polystyrene core and a Coloursteel skin on both sites.
 This is what our starting prices are based on.
-You have then the option of cladding the building with materials like Coloursteel corrugated iron, Timber Weatherboards, Rusticated Red Cedar Weatherboards or Plywood and Batten on top of the panels.
+You have then the option of cladding the building with materials like Coloursteel corrugated iron, Pine Weatherboards, Bevel Back Red Cedar Weatherboards, Charred Weatherboards or Plywood and Batten on top of the panels.

 What options do I have for the internal linings?

 We currently offer two internal lining options: The Panels themselves or Plywood lining for both your walls and ceiling.
 The panels have a Colour steel skin and are Titania in colour.
 Easy to clean, flat surface and provide clean lines.
 You can also choose to have the panels lined with Plywood: Grooved or flat plywood, painted, clear coated or white washed.
-We have used Pine, Birch or Okoumeplywood.
+We have used Pine or Okoume plywood.
 You also have different join options: Negative detail or butt joined.
 Come and see our prototype building to see the different options in real life!
 You can make an appointment here.

 What are the Council Requirements for these buildings?

-Typically, anything over 10m2 required a building consent.
+Typically, anything over 30m2 or any size that have facilities like a kitchen or a bathroom required a building consent.
 If you’re wanting to be completely off-grid and on wheels, then different rules may apply.
 It’s best to check with your local council.
 We supply our transportable homes with a Building Consent and Code Compliance Certificate.
-We are a Licensed Building Practitioner and take pride in our workmanship.
+We are a Licensed Building Practitioner and a Registered Master Builder and take pride in our workmanship.